CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

    ![](../media/img35.png "Azure OpenAI")

-1. From the Overview tab of cognitive search, copy the **URL** and paste in a text editor for later use.
+1. From the Overview tab of cognitive search, copy the **URL** and paste it into a text editor for later use.

    ![](../media/img36.png "Azure OpenAI")